epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 2. **README.md** - change to describe your Generic IOC
 3. **ibek-support** - add new support module recipes into this submodule

-To work on this project we will use local developer container.
+To work on this project we will use local a developer container.
 All changes and testing will be performed inside this developer container.

 Once the developer container is running it is always instructive to have the `/epics` folder added to your workspace:

 - File -> Add Folder to Workspace
 - Select `/epics`
-- Click ignore if you see an error
+- Click cancel if you see an error
 - File -> Save Workspace As...
 - Choose the default `/workspaces/ioc-lakeshore340/ioc-lakeshore340.code-workspace`

 Note that workspace files are not committed to git.
 They are specific to your local development environment.
 Saving a workspace allows you to reopen the same set of folders in the developer container, using the *Recent* list shown when opening a new VSCode window.

 Now is a good time to edit the README.md file and change it to describe your Generic IOC as you see fit.
-However the template will have placed some basic information in there for you already.
+However, the template will have placed some basic information in there for you already.

 ## Initial Changes to the Dockerfile

 The Dockerfile is the recipe for building the container image.
-It is a set of steps that get run inside a container.
-The starting container filesystem state is determined by a `FROM` line at the top of the Dockerfile.
+It is a set of steps that get run inside a container during the container image build phase.
+The initial container filesystem at the start of a build is determined by a `FROM` line at the top of the Dockerfile.

 In the Generic IOC template the `FROM` line gets a version of the epics-containers base image.
 It then demonstrates how to add a support module to the container image.
 The `iocStats` support module is added and built by the template.
 It is recommended to keep this module as the default behaviour in Kubernetes is to use `iocStats` to monitor the health of the IOC.

-Thus you can start adding support modules by adding more `COPY` and `RUN` lines to the Dockerfile.
+Thus, you can start adding support modules by adding more `COPY` and `RUN` lines to the Dockerfile.
 Just like those for the `iocStats` module.

 The rest of the Dockerfile is boilerplate and for best results you only need to remove the comment below and replace it with the additional support modules you need.
 Doing this means it is easy to adopt changes to the original template Dockerfile in the future.